oVirt/infra-docs/docs/CI/STDCI-Containers.markdown

 6. The `command` and `args` options may be given as lists of strings or singular strings, that are then implicitly converted to lists with a single string member.
+7. The `decorate-containers` option may be shorthanded to `decorate`.
-7. The usual STDCI configuration file rules - for ignoring case, whitespace, dashes and underscores - apply.
+8. The usual STDCI configuration file rules - for ignoring case, whitespace, dashes and underscores - apply.
 Together with some of the features mentioned above, this allows for a "literary" configuration style, like so: